 Every year, the Adirondacks put on a spectacular show of color.
 Fall transforms the mountains and forests into a masterpiece of fiery reds, yellows, and oranges.
-It's beautiful enough to take your breath away, and it never gets old.
+Despite the strangeness of the past few months, the changing leaves of fall are a reliable constant.
 Visitors return year after year to enjoy the fall foliage and the warm, inviting atmosphere the season brings to the region.
 Staying in Lake Placid is like having VIP access to the show.
 Located at center stage, the village provides easy access to some of the best seats in the house!
 Try these stunning viewpoints to enjoy Adirondack fall foliage at its finest.

 Best Viewpoints for Adirondack Fall Foliage